 4. Avoid public Wi-Fi (unless you have a VPN)

-While free wireless internet at an airport or your local coffee shop is convenient.
+Free wireless internet at an airport or your local coffee shop is convenient.
 But it also presents the perfect opportunity for fraudsters to steal your information.

-If you need to use public Wi-Fi, there are two options for keeping your personal data private.
+If you need to use public Wi-Fi:

 - Use a cellular hotspot.
 Tether your phone to your laptop to ensure that hackers can't scam you over vulnerable Wi-Fi networks.